 The recording is a radio discussion of a topic.

-In the modal paper there is a presenter and two parents discussing the topic “Should small children go to a pre-school nursery?”
+In the model paper there is a presenter and two parents discussing the topic “Should small children go to a pre-school nursery?”

 You have eight statements from the discussion and you have to chose which of the three said what.